-- 1. The maximum density is 2.5 units per acre. - 2.
-Low density residential consists of single-family detached homes on larger sized lots with wider side yard setbacks.
+- 1. The maximum density is two and a half (2.5) units per acre. - 2.
+Hillside residential consists of single-family detached homes on larger sized lots with wider side yard setbacks. - 3.
+This designation is used for development east of 45th East, excluding the arterial corridor as defined in Low Density Residential.